-Originally grown in South and Central Asia before spreading across the continents, alfalfa microgreens have stood the test of time.
-Alfalfa sprouts are brimming with nutrition and have long been praised as a superior source of proteins, minerals, and vitamins.
+Benefits of Alfalfa Sprouts – Originally grown in South and Central Asia before spreading across the continents, alfalfa microgreens have stood the test of time.
+Alfalfa sprouts are nourishing and have long been praised as a superior source of proteins, minerals, and vitamins.

 Despite belonging to the legume family, alfalfa sprouts are often thought of as herbs.
 This is likely due to their long history of medicinal uses.
 Soothing everything from kidney and prostate conditions to arthritis, our knowledge of the health-boosting power of natural alfalfa sprouts is ever-expanding.